kammitama5/kammitama5.github.io/_posts/2023-09-21-Thursday-September-21st.md

 hung out at a karaoke bar.
 And yes, there was karaoke.
 I can't unhear my Italian friend singing "just the two of us" while I sat there, sipping on a glass of Merlot.
 It was a fun time!
 - On top of that, there was a Coldplay concert in town, so there were lots of people milling about for that.
 All in all, I got home after 1am, and went to sleep around 2.
-I had a meeting at 7am and 8am, so I managed to attend those, and then took a nap from 9am to 10am, and then had to head to the conference because well, lunch.
+I had a research meetings at 7am and 8am, so I managed to attend those, and then took a nap from 9am to 10am, and then had to head to the conference because well, lunch.
 - On Day 4, I student-volunteered, and they put me for a workshop involving a domain-specific language, which I thought was funny, considering my path (did they know things about me? lol).
 And it was super relevant, as the research project I was picked for in the (research) class I am doing is exactly on Quantum Walks.